anjackson/anjackson.github.io/digipres-lessons-learned/_posts/2017-04-10-unsafe-device-removal.md

 ![Apple Preview Says No]({{site.url}}/digipres-lessons-learned/images/save-as/save-as-preview-says-no.png)

-It seems the rendered image was still stored in somewhere in the computer's memory, but the only way to save it seemed to be as a desktop screenshot.
+The only way to save it seemed to be as a desktop screenshot, which I would then need to crop to get back an acceptable image.

 But re-running the same experiment with image editing software (specifically the [GIMP](http://www.gimp.org/)), I could press 'Save as...' and a new bitstream was written.
 Not *exactly* the same as the original, but good enough.[^3]

 ## Over to you ##

 I'd be fascinated to know what happens on other platforms and with other software, so please get in touch if you've tried this.
-I'd also be curious to know how the format alters the results.
-For example, I'd expect document formats to generally be save-as-able, but audio or video generally not.
-If anyone has any results to share, I'll collect them together into a follow-up post.
+I'd also be curious to know how the choice of format affects the outcome.
+If anyone has any results to share, I'll collect them together in a follow-up post.

 ----